-Two examples are presented below showing how resulting clip names are generated.
+The following two examples show how resulting clip names are generated.
 Each example is based on the collective settings for these parameters:

 - REEL NAME

 - CLIP NAME

 - CLIP NUMBER

 - CLIP NUMBER APPEND

 - ALPHA APPEND VALUE

 In both examples that follow, "TK" is a default append to the naming convention just prior to the auto-incrementing TK value (which can be manually overridden via parameter 17.8 Take).